grothedev/frogpond/readme.md

             - pid : list of ids of parent croaks separated by spaces, to get comments of multiple croaks
     - example
         - here is the JSON for one croak within the response array returned: ![croak json object](doc/img/croak.png)
+        - as you can see, the API automatically includes the tags and files associated with the croak in the response, as well as the number of replies. if you include coordinates and radius with your request, there will also be a distance included with each croak (km)
         - [see for yourself](http://grothe.ddns.net:8090/api/croaks)
 - POST croaks : submit a new croak
     - required parameters: x, y, content, tags,